-Hosts are always responsible for the behavior of their guests, who, while they are visitors, are expected to conform to the standards of conduct expected of students at the University.
-When an event is open only to members of the University of Chicago community, speakers brought to campus under the invitation of a student organization are welcome to bring guests to the event.
-Speakers are limited to a total of ten non-University of Chicago guests unless special permission for additional guests is received from the group's advisor and the manager of the speaking venue.
-A guest list must be provided to the advisor and the venue manager no later than forty-eight hours before the event.
+Student hosts are responsible for the behavior of their guests, who in turn are expected to conform to the standards of conduct applicable to University students.
+Speakers who come to campus at the invitation of a student organization are welcome to bring guests to their event.
+However, in those instances where an event is open only to members of the University community, speakers are limited to a total of ten non-University guests unless special permission for additional guests is granted by the group's advisor and the manager of the speaking venue.
+In all instances, speakers who wish to bring guests to events open only to members of the University community must provide a list of guests to the advisor and the venue manager at least forty-eight hours before the event.
 If invited speakers are candidates for political office, the guidelines set forth in the University's Political Campaign Activity Memorandum (http://legalcounsel.uchicago.edu/docs/political-campaign-activities.pdf) must be followed.